Welcome to the home of the Adams County Fruit Growers Association.

 August 9th thru August 18th 2024

 Bounty of the County!
 In August our local farms are will be well into harvest, and this event celebrates all that Adams County growers have to offer.
 Local Gettysburg restaurants will serve special menu items made to showcase our area's fresh produce.
 Growers work hard all season long to ensure a delicious apple, peach, berry, or vegetable.
 Dine in a local restaurant to celebrate harvest with us!
 A portion of your purchase supports research and education for Adams County fruit growers.
-This year’s event will be updated in July to include dates and participating restaurants.
 Find out more here.

 2024 ACFGA BANQUET